 The few-shot generation task is a modification of the previous categorization experiments, in which the participants studied a set of exemplars and then generated a novel figure belonging to that concept.
-Details are described below.
+The details are described in the following sections.